 Other places in the parish include: Shortwood.

-Nonconformists include: Independent/Congregational, Primitive Methodist, and Society of Friends/Quaker.
+Nonconformists include: Baptist, Church of Jesus Christ of Latter-day Saints, Independent/Congregational, and Society of Friends/Quaker.

 Birth Marriage and Death Records

 Below is a list of people that were declared bankrupt between 1820 and 1843 extracted from The Bankrupt Directory; George Elwick; London; Simpkin, Marshall and Co.; 1843.

 Blackwell Edw.
 Jackson, Nailsworth, Gloucestersh., cloth manuf., July 24, 1829.

 Bliss Henry, Nailsworth, Gloucestershire, list manufacturer, Jan.
 8, 1839.

 Browne Obed Edom, Nailsworth, Gloucestershire, cloth manuf , April 18, 1826.